Women's role in the democratization of South Korea: Problems

+The evolution of sexual violence legislation reveals the dynamic interaction between social movements and the legal system.
+According to Doug McAdam's political process theory, KWAU used the political opportunity window to promote the enactment of the "Special Law on Punishment for Sexual Violence Crimes", introducing the core principle that non-consent constitutes a crime.
+Data from the Korean Institute of Criminology show that between 2003 and 2008, the conviction rate for sexual assault cases increased from 12% to 31%.
+This process confirms that the law is not only a goal of struggle, but also a tool for reshaping social cognition and collective action.

+The media campaign rewrote the rules of public visibility for the issue of sexual violence.
+After the 2021 "Deserter Pursuit" exposed the military sexual assault scandal, the number of sex crime reports increased sharply in a single month.
+Framework analysis shows that the film replaced the individual victim framework with a systematic narrative of state failure, validating the theory of unjust framework.
+However, the backlash from conservative media on the grounds of damaging the national image reveals that the campaign media both challenges the legacy of authoritarianism in the process of democratization and is constrained by the market logic of neoliberalism.

 This data shows how sexual crimes are rarely reported.
 The KWAU is working to eliminate discrimination against women in regards to their human rights.

 Women's Society for Democracy

 In the Republic of Korea (aka South Korea), women's rights movement were mainly focused around "equity and labor exploitation."
 Those who supported democracy, like the Party for Peace and Democracy, were deemed as those who were anti-government.
 Women's Society for Democracy is one of the bigger branches of the KWAU and founded in 1987.
 This group is a multi-issued women's rights group led by Professor Lee Hyo Jae and the President of KWAU, Oo Jeong.
-They were modeled after the Women's Society for Justice and Equality which failed due to internal issues.
+They were modeled after the Women's Society for Justice and Equality, which failed due to internal issues.
 Such issues included disagreements between which topics were most important: social injustices like labor reform vs. political democratic reform.
 However, in order for these changes in equality to become a reality, radical women's groups in Korea state that things like general human rights issues, democratization, and the reunification of North Korea must occur first.